 But Dartmouth students have also succeeded in bringing another story to national attention.
 Linda Sarsour, a highly controversial activist, spoke at Dartmouth, and one of DSI’s members, Zack Port, challenged her on her outrageous tweet calling for the whipping of Ayaan Hirsi Ali.
 Her response was ridiculous and racist; she implied that she may never have tweeted it (she did), she implied it was something stupid she did in her twenties as a college student (she was 31 at the time), and then said the student had no right to ask the question because he was white (an astoundingly racist view, held by a “liberal activist” no less.)

 Palestinian and supposed women's rights activist Linda Sarsour (who says Zionists can't be feminists) made headlines for her violent and sexist tweet against female genital mutiliation (FGM) victim Ayaan Hirsi Ali.
-When a CAMERA on Campus student at Dartmouth asked her to explain her tweet, she evaded the question by attacking the student's race and gender.
+When a CAMERA on Campus student at Dartmouth asked her to explain her tweet, she evaded the question by attacking the student's race and gender and proceeds to lie.
 Expose Sarsour's hypocrisy – share!